Panvel

-Panvel (/mr/) is a city and taluka in the Raigad district of Maharashtra, India.
+Panvel (/mr/) is a town in Navi Mumbai city's Raigad district of Maharashtra.
 It is highly populated due to its proximity to Mumbai.
-Panvel is also governed for development purpose by the body of Mumbai Metropolitan Region.
+Panvel is also governed for development purpose by the body of MMRDA and CIDCO, respectively.
 Panvel Municipal Corporation is the first Municipal Corporation in Raigad and the 1st Municipal corporation of Maharashtra State.

 Geography

 Panvel is one of the cities in the district of Raigad.
 It is also called "the gate of Raigad," because Panvel is the first city when entering in Raigad from the west.
 It is also one of the most populous and developed cities in the district.
 Panvel is situated on the banks of the Gadhi river which flows and connects all the way to the Arabian Sea.
 It is also surrounded by hills on two sides.

 Demographics

 Panvel has a mixed-ethnicity population consisting of the Agri samaaj and Koli communities.
 Panvel is a medium-sized city but is densely populated as it is strategically placed between Mumbai and Pune.
 The city is the headquarters of the Panvel sub-division of the Raigad district, which is the largest in the district as per number of villages (564).